 Nudity is a very common subject in art, but when this painting was first displayed at the Salon des Refusés it was really shocking and controversial?
 Why?
 Because, it was normal to have nudes in mythological or allegorical context, but it was not normal to have a nude woman in a contemporary setting–especially one surrounded by clothed men.

 Another dimension to this is the stare by the woman to the viewer.
-Her looking out at us makes us a feel a little voyeuristic in a way.
-I think it can spark an interesting discussion about the connection of the artwork and the viewer.
+Her looking out at us makes us feel a little voyeuristic in a way.
+I think it can spark an interesting discussion about the connection between the artwork and the viewer.

 René Magritte, The Treachery of Images (This is Not a Pipe), 1929

 The text on this image says, “This is not a pipe.”
 At first, this is confusing to my students usually.
 “Yes, it is.” they think.
 But, when you keep thinking about it, you realize no, it isn’t a pipe.
 It is a canvas with oil paint on it (or a bunch of pixels of color projected onto the screen on this website).
 It is not a pipe; it is a picture of a pipe.
 Ultimately, pictures and words are just symbols for the real thing.